 2. Use lighter colours on walls and floors

 The essential rule of renovating a small room with colour is to keep it light.
 Painting the walls in a light colour will open up the room.
 If your floor is lighter than your walls, the room tends to look like a box.
 The brighter the room is, the bigger it looks.
-This is an easy solution to brighten up dark corners and reflect light all around the room.
+This solves brighten up dark corners and reflect light all around the room.
 You can also use creative wallpapers or patterns for that purpose.

 3. Set some green plants to complete your room